 Just past this point is the boundary between the Smith River National Recreation Area and Jedediah Smith State Park.
 Little Bald Hills Trail is one of the few State Park Trails in the area that allows bicycles.
 A mile beyond the boundary marker is the State Park backcountry campground.
 This campground is tucked down to the north side of the trail below towering Douglas fir trees.
 Five established campsites are equipped with tables, food storage containers, fire rings and a toilet.
 A non potable water spigot is installed, but you must either bring your own drinking water, or equipment to treat the spigot water.
 The campground does not require a permit or a fee.

 The end of the trail is just 3.3 miles from the campground, but those miles follow the trail down a continuous steep grade.
-For bicycle riders this downhill descent requires constant attention and good breaks.
+For bicycle riders this downhill descent requires constant attention and good brakes.
 Be courteous to other visitors on the trail and to yield to equestrians.
 The trail descends through massive old growth redwoods and ends at the Howland Hill Road.

 View of Castle Rock from the top of Little Bald Hills Trail